It's Not Sustainable: When Men Hit Their Breaking Point

 They say it because of something along the lines of this scenario:

-Between the ages of 35-50, seemingly out of nowhere, they start to get physical health problems.
+Between the ages of 35-55, seemingly out of nowhere, they start to get physical health problems.
+These are commonly: back pain, pulled hamstrings, headaches, migraines, shingles, weight gain, sleep problems, Irritable Bowel Syndrome (IBS), chest pain or heart problems.

+When these health problems come up, the first port of call is usually the local GP.
+The GP will do some initial tests, have a chat about lifestyle and work, and put them on the scales.
 But the GP needs more information to get to the root cause.
 So the GP refers them to get detailed tests done, get x-rays, go see a specialist or get assessed at the hospital.

-Or it’s not good.
-They need antibiotics, intensive chiropractic or physiotherapy, immediate diet & lifestyle changes, to learn to live with something, time off work, regular cortisone injections or an operation.
+After the referral they’re back to the GP.
+There’s a lump in their throat as they listen to the GP deliver the verdict.
+The verdict usually goes one of two ways.
+Either it’s a false alarm.
+Or it’s not good—they need antibiotics, intensive chiropractic or physiotherapy, immediate diet & lifestyle changes, to learn to live with something, time off work, regular cortisone injections or an operation.

 They realise they “can’t keep going” on the way they have been.